ysoh286/honours-project-2017/detailed-notes.md

 **Things to keep in mind:** When you get to a point where things start to take longer than expected, build your own.

+## Week 10-11 (11/05 - 25/05): Quick intro to WebGL, Trendline Challenge Part 3, Report Draft v0.1

 TODOS:
-- Start learning D3!
-- Trendline challenge part 3
+- Trendline challenge part 3.1 - raster + SVG?
-- Get a better idea of how webGL works...
+- Get a better idea of how webGL works (why aren't people using webGL more?) + can you interact with it in R?

-## Week 10 (11/05 - 18/05): WebGL + Trendline Challenge Part 3
+- report draft
+- complete DOM solution (...if it's possible)

 **Q: Complete the DOM solution for trendline challenge, extend by adding brushing to generate a smoother over selected points with existing tools and investigate webGL/Plotly, D3, V8.**

+TRENDLINE CHALLENGE PART 3: [in progress]
+Extending Shiny + gridSVG + JS
+- Able to directly draw a separate trendline based upon selected points
+- Reacts to the slider as well
+- Currently working on making underlying plot a raster + layer svg line on top.

 In brief: webGL stands for 'Web Graphics Library'.
 It is generally used for rendering 2D and 3D graphics on a web browser.

 The main reason for using webGL with Plotly/rbokeh is to increase performance and efficiency of rendering plots, primarily those with several data points.
 Other reasons include creating 'shading' and appearance effects in 3D plots.
 Things are rendered inside a canvas element (a single DOM element rather than SVG, which has several DOM elements) which acts as a 'drawing' board and renders everything in pixels).
+This increases speed because there is only 1 single element, compared to several different elements to handle and render to the page.
-You can also use canvas elements to draw objects as well (considered as an HTML5 standard).
+You can also use canvas elements to draw objects as well.
 There is a possibility of mixing the SVG + canvas together (as seen in a D3 example).

+ADVANTAGES of webGL:
+- Fast, efficient
+- low-level

+DISADVANTAGES webGL:
+- A pain to learn(a steep learning curve for those starting out?), maybe complex to implement (but rather, to save time: developers could use other javascript libraries that are built upon webGL)
+- raster, not vector

 Chris's idea taken from Mondrian:
 - There's a demo from rbokeh that manages to zoom into hexbins such that when it gets to a certain point it starts rendering as points [here](http://ryanhafen.com/blog/plot-lots-of-data) - scroll down to 'Javascript callback teaser'.
 However, it's developmental (but it means it's possible!)

-DOM solution: I've managed to be able to change the trendline by clicking on text that's on the page.
+DOM package solution: I've managed to be able to change the trendline by clicking on text that's on the page.
-I can render a slider, but the main problem is retrieving the correct slider value and sending it back to R...
+I can render a slider, but the main problem is sending the dynamically changed value to be used in the RDOM.RCall() function (or somehow retrieve it using the that specific function to facilitate the interaction we want to achieve) (static values are fine).
 - Speed is still relatively quick
+- You still have access to R while it's running (recall that one of the disadvantages to using Shiny is you don't have access to R when you're running your web application)

 Possible ideas for extending DOM:
 - A way of easily attaching external js/css files to a page (and possibly JavaScript libraries)
-- Returning dynamically changing values (as seen with the slider)??

-Still working on trendline challenge part 3.

 #### NOTES:

 **Plotly parallel plot:**
 - [Plotting a parallel plot in R](https://plot.ly/r/parallel-coordinates-plot/)

-**WebGL + Plotly**
+**WebGL**
 - [WebGL - MDN](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) - includes a lot of tutorials + resources
 - [WebGL - Khronos](https://www.khronos.org/webgl/)
 - [WebGL Public Wiki page](https://www.khronos.org/webgl/wiki/Main_Page)